 As the coronavirus continues to spread, our business operations could be further disrupted or delayed.
 The pandemic has already resulted in, and may continue to result in, work stoppages, slowdowns and delays, travel restrictions, event cancellation, and other factors that cause an increase in costs or order cancellations, reductions or delays.
 For example, our manufacturing supply chain has been and may continue to be adversely affected with production delays or limited manufacturing volumes associated with factory shutdowns or reduced numbers of workers or working hours in the factories, limits on component supplies and diminished capability to implement engineering and design changes in a timely manner.
+Specifically, travel restrictions have prevented, and may continue to prevent, significant progress in supply chain diversification efforts in Malaysia, which may have a material impact on our ability to mitigate in the impact of certain tariffs.
 In addition, quarantines, stay at home orders and other travel limitations (whether voluntary or required) impede our employees' ability to efficiently conduct research and development activities or oversee manufacturing activities, which may slow innovation, lead to higher costs or both.
 Further, if the spread of the coronavirus pandemic continues and our operations continue to be adversely impacted, we risk a delay, default, violation and/or non-compliance under existing agreements.